dgraph-io/charts/charts/dgraph-lambda/README.md

 #### Configure Lambda script

-First we can create a Helm override values like the one below with the lambda script embedded into it like the example below:
+First we can create a Helm override values with the lambda script embedded into it like the example below:

 ```yaml
 # my-lambda.yaml